Why Values Are So Dang Important For Your Career Happiness

 For many, a deep understanding of what's most important to them starts to break their career options wide open.
 Suddenly, it's so clear why that great-on-paper job bugs them so much or why they've always loved working for start-ups.

-You've heard of the exercise where you can only carry five things in your backpack.
+You've probably heard of the exercise where you can only carry five things in your backpack.
 What five values would you bring?

 Update April 14, 2018